How Much of Your Marketing Stack Do You Actually Use?

 Unused tools aren't free just because nobody's actively using them.
 They cost money in three ways.

 Direct cost.
 The subscription itself.
 A tool that costs $300/month and doesn't get used is $3,600/year in pure waste.
-Across 3–4 underutilized tools, that's $10K–$20K/year.
+An attribution platform at $2,000/month that only provides vanity metrics instead of connecting campaigns to revenue is $24K/year in wasted spend.
+Across 3–4 underutilized tools, that's $10K–$20K/year—or much more if specialized platforms sit idle.

 Complexity cost.
 More tools means more integrations, more data flows, and more places where things can break.
 Simplifying the stack reduces the maintenance burden on ops teams and makes the remaining tools easier to manage and optimize.
+When lead routing automation relies on five disconnected systems passing data back and forth, every update or change introduces risk.

 The right-sizing framework